New Year – that time of year where you sit down and bang your head, trying to think of ways to better yourself in some shape or form.

 Find common ground.

 This one may seem like a lot of work, but it really isn’t.
 Remembering details is just one little thing you can do that can make a big difference.
-Do you have an address book?
-Perfect (if not it’s a worthwhile investment).
-Tip: When you get a new piece of information worth remembering simply write it down beside the persons name in your address book.
-This way you have all important information about one person stored in one place.
+Do you have a mobile phone?
+Perfect (if not, kudos to you!).

-People love to feel special and remembering a detail like “Jenny is a vegetarian” really does mean the world to people.
+People love to feel special and remembering a small detail like “Jenny is a vegetarian who adores her dog Jasper” really does mean the world to people.

 HAPPY NEW YEAR FROM THE MHV TEAM!